Academic Coaching for Empowerment (ACE)

 What is a typical session like?

 A coaching session generally lasts five to ten minutes.
-The frequency of the sessions is determined by the student and a schedule of up to five sessions per week is established.
-Although sessions are usually held in person, they may also be conducted by email or phone.
+The frequency of the sessions is determined by the student and coach for a maximum of sixty (60) minutes per week.
+Coaching sessions are usually conducted in person but may also include email and/or phone check in.